 The workup for chronic hives includes a detailed history and physical exam.
 I discussed the difference between acute and chronic urticaria in a previous posting.
 CIU is a diagnosis of exclusion.
 Your doctor will first attempt to identify a food, drug, or another external trigger by asking several questions about the period leading up to the onset of hives.
 Other underlying medical conditions can be associated with hives.
 Therefore the history and physical exam will focus on identifying signs or symptoms of these conditions (for example thyroid disease, lupus or other connective tissue diseases).

 CIU is often over diagnosed because various triggers evade recognition by the patient or doctor.
 Cold, heat, vibration, scratching and pressure may trigger hives and recur over months to years because of repetitive exposure to one or more of these physical factors.
 If an external trigger is identified and confirmed, it is not CIU.
 But CIU may coexist with other types of urticaria.
 Physical Urticaria is a term used for hives caused by one or more of the above (underlined) triggers.

 Research on CIU has identified a subgroup of patients that have a special autoimmune disorder that involves the development of auto-antibodies.
-There is evidence that in 30-50% of CIU patients, auto-antibodies account for hives and swelling.
+There is evidence that in 30 to 50 percent of CIU patients, auto-antibodies account for hives and swelling.
 The auto-antibodies target IgE antibody, or the receptors for IgE antibodies located on cells (mast cells) that underlie the skin and lining of the mouth, throat, respiratory and gastrointestinal tract.
 These auto-antibodies can activate mast cells and subsequently cause the release of histamine.